Bridal Suite | Dressing Room – Essential Tips

 You’ll always want to have a few extra hangers in the room for any items that need hanging and keep everyone organized.
 Bring 8-10 hangers, just in case.

-If there is enough space, it would be ideal bringing a rolling coat rack.
+If there is enough space, it would be ideal to bring a rolling coat rack.
 Otherwise, check if the location can provide one.

 You also want to think ahead of time and figure out how to hang your wedding dress without it touching the floor.